Meowuu7/QuasiSim/README.md

 **Step 2: Optimizing the control trajectory for the point set constructed from the MANO hand**

-Execute the following the following four substeps.
+Execute the following four substeps.
 Please note that they cannot be excuted in parallel.
 <!-- four commands sequentially for this step: -->